SQL Query for SCCM Configuration Baselines Results | ConfigMgr

 Configuration Baselines report using ConfigMgr Console

 You know how to create the Configuration Items.
-Now let’s see how to create SQL reports to find out more details about Configuration Items and Baseline deployments.
+Now let’s see how to create SQL reports to learn more about Configuration Items and Baseline deployments.

 Open the Configuration Manager console.
 Go to Monitoring -> Deployments.